top of page

 Brene Brown smiling

-At Pax Mediation, we believe that choosing courage is exactly what separates a constructive mediation process from one that gets stalled by conflict.
+Brené Brown is a renowned research professor, bestselling author, and respected speaker.
+She is known for her work on vulnerability, courage, and human connection.
+At Pax Mediation, we believe that embracing courage is what distinguishes a constructive mediation process from one stalled by conflict.
 Whether you’re using family mediation, going through court proceedings, or trying to work out a separation amicably, this mindset shift can make all the difference.

 What “Courage Over Comfort” Means in Mediation

-In the documentary, Brené Brown explores how vulnerability, uncertainty, risk and emotional exposure are all part of living and part of making meaningful connection.
+In her documentary, Brené Brown discusses how vulnerability, uncertainty, risk, and emotional exposure are integral to living and forming meaningful connections.
+Here’s how these concepts apply when facing a breakup or separation:

 How Pax Mediation Embeds the Courage Approach